springwolf/springwolf.github.io/docs/faq.md

     ```

     Taken from [Discord Chat](https://discord.com/channels/950375987475005471/950375988217409548/1051909821848363038)
-3. spring-security (or similar) denies access the urls (HTTP 403).
-Check `CustomWebSecurityConfigurerAdapter` in springwolf-kafka-example.
+3. spring-security (or similar) denies access the URLs (HTTP 403).
+Check `CustomWebSecurityConfigurerAdapter` in `springwolf-kafka-example`.

 ### Unable to publish message from the UI